idugalic/sdm-spring-cf/README.md

-# Software Delivery Machine (Cloudfoundry PCF) - by Atomist
+# Software Delivery Machine (Cloudfoundry) - by Atomist

 The SDM framework enables you to control your delivery process in code.
 Think of it as an API for your software delivery.
 See this